What Are Wheel Spacers?Last Updated August 8, 2023 | C.J. Tragakis

 Do Wheel Spacers Add or Subtract Offset?

 Wheel spacers subtract offset since they increase the distance from the center of the wheel to the wheel hub.
 The more you lower the positive offset, the farther out your wheel will be towards the fender.
 If you increase offset too much, your wheels mihght interfere with your suspension components.

 Related: Learn more about wheel offset and backspacing here.

 Are Wheel Spacers Safe?

 As mentioned above, wheel spacers can also wear out suspension parts more quickly.
-This can be detrimental in the long-term, but isn’t inherently unsafe.
+This can be detrimental in the long term, but it isn't inherently unsafe.

-Sometimes, wheel spacers can actually cause your tires to rub on the other edge.
-Instead of the tire’s inner edge hitting the fender flare, the outer edge can rub.
+Sometimes, wheel spacers can cause your tires to rub on the edges.
 This depends on the shape of your wheel wells.
-If your tires are rubbing even after installing spacers, that’s an issue that can’t be ignored.
+If you're having this issue, don't ignore it!